BloomTech-Labs/labs-api-node-starter/README.md

     ```

 - run: `npm install` to download all dependencies.
-- run: `docker-compose up` to start up the postgresql database.
+- run: `cp .env.sample .env` and update the enviornment variables to match your local setup.
 - run: `npm run knex -- migrate:latest` to create the starting schema.
 - run: `npm run knex -- seed:run` to populate your db with some data.
 - run: `npm run tests` to confirm all is setup and tests pass.